England 2 7 Spain | 1 ties

 Food & Drink Pub culture, diverse international cuisine in cities, traditional roasts, fish and chips.
 Drink prices are high.
 Tapas culture, regional paellas, fresh seafood, excellent wine, and late-night dining.
 Very social and affordable.
 Spain

-Culture & History Deep history from Roman to modern, world-class museums (many free), castles, literary heritage.
+Culture & History Deep history from Roman to modern, excellent museums (many free), castles, literary heritage.
 Roman, Moorish, and Christian influences, flamenco, bullfighting, Gaudi architecture, and diverse regional traditions.
 England

 Nightlife Pubs, bars, clubs in major cities, live music venues, theatre.
 Earlier closing times than Spain.
 Late-night dining, tapas bars, discotecas, flamenco shows, beach clubs.
 Very social and energetic.
 Spain